Kenyan English: Vowels

 Since English is commonly spoken as a second language in Kenya, Kenyans tend to follow the Swahili five-vowel system rather than the twenty-vowel system of English.
 The five-vowel system mainly consists of /a/, /e/, /i/, /o/, and /u/ and these vowels are never diphthongized like some English vowel sounds can be.
-An example of this can be seen between the words hat, hut, heart and hurt.
-In Kenyan English, these words all sound very similar due to substituting all of them with the same vowel sound /a/.
+For example, hat, hut, heart and hurt all use the vowel sound /a/ in Kenyan English.

 Grammar

 The most evident grammatical features of Kenyan English are the omission of articles, the pluralisation of uncountable nouns, the avoidance of using the relative pronoun "whose" and using adjectives as nouns.

 In Kenyan English, a large number of speakers tend to omit articles in words that would otherwise need them.
 For example, when ordering at a fast food restaurant, a person may say "give me burger" or "I want burger" instead of "give me a burger" or "I want a burger".
 Similarly, the article "the" in Kenyan English is often used in cases that would otherwise be deemed inappropriate, especially with uncountable nouns.
 A good example would be adding the article "the" to the uncountable noun "mud" (for example, I stepped in the mud on my way home.)

-Some uncountable nouns such as "data", "equipment", "money", "property" and "software" are also often pluralised in Kenyan English, but this is especially prevalent in the rural areas and among the lower and lower-middle classes.
+Some uncountable nouns such as "data", "equipment", "money", "property", "software" and "fruit" are also often pluralised in Kenyan English, but this is especially prevalent in the rural areas and among the lower and lower-middle classes.